Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 ## Introduction to Handlebars Templating

-Handlebars, integrated via `fastify-point-of-view`, enables dynamic content in our templates.
+Handlebars, integrated via `@fastify/view`, enables dynamic content in our templates.
 We use:

 - **Expressions** (`{{variable}}`): To display variables or computed values.
 - **Block Helpers** (`{{#if}}`, `{{#each}}`): For conditionals and loops.